Music Metrics Vault

 The next eight years saw the three musicians release various solo recordings that failed to catch the public's attention in anything resembling PP&M's impact.
 Mary Travers continued working in a folk-pop vein for a time, while Peter Yarrow wrote topical songs dealing with the politics of the time, and Paul Stookey proved the most adventurous of the three musically, exploring harder rock sounds as well as jazz, and delving into Christian-oriented music.
 They moved around each other's orbits, appearing on each other's albums occasionally and even reuniting on behalf of George McGovern's 1972 presidential campaign, but it was clear by the late '70s that none of them had enough of an audience on his own to sustain a full-time performing career.
 Travers moved from Warner Bros. to Chrysalis Records, and to a very brief stay with the Arista label, all without any hits, while Yarrow enjoyed a hit as a songwriter with "Torn Between Two Lovers," and also saw one of his '70s compositions, "River of Jordan," turn up in the 1980 comedy film Airplane!, sung by Lorna Patterson in an excruciatingly funny scene.

-By that late date, none of the major labels were interested in the work of folk groups of their vintage so they did it themselves, initially releasing the live reunion album Such Is Love on their own Peter, Paul and Mary label.
+By that late date, none of the major labels were interested in the work of folk groups of their vintage so they issued their own; they initially released the live reunion album Such Is Love on their own Peter, Paul and Mary label.
 They were associated with Gold Castle Records, a promising independent label, for much of the late '80s, until its failure, but they did get to record a handful of LPs that they ended up owning outright.
-They retained good relations with Warner Bros., sufficient for Peter Yarrow to personally supervise the digital remastering and transfer of their classic 1960s catalog to compact disc at the end of the 1980s.
-Finally, in 1992, some 30 years after the trio signed with them, Warner Bros.
-Records became interested in doing a follow-up to Peter, Paul and Mommy, which had been a perennially good seller in its catalog.
+They retained good relations with Warner Bros., sufficient for Peter Yarrow to personally supervise the digital remastering and transfer of their classic '60s catalog to compact disc at the end of the '80s.
+Finally, in 1992, some 30 years after the trio signed with them, Warner Bros. became interested in doing a follow-up to Peter, Paul and Mommy, which had been a perennially good seller in its catalog.
 The resulting album, Peter, Paul & Mommy, Too and an accompanying television special heralded a return of PP&M to Warner Bros., which subsequently reissued their entire Gold Castle catalog on CD.

-After the 1980s, the group had been moving into the role of elder statesmen of the folk community -- Mary Travers even hosted a television special that brought together the entire present and former membership of the Kingston Trio on-stage -- and this status was borne out in 1995 with the Lifelines album.
+After the '80s, the group had been moving into the role of elder statesmen of the folk community -- Mary Travers even hosted a television special that brought together the entire present and former membership of the Kingston Trio on-stage -- and this status was borne out in 1995 with the Lifelines album.
 An all-star concept record featuring the trio performing with colleagues, older and younger -- including ex-Weaver Ronnie Gilbert and blues legend B.B.
 King -- it was sufficiently successful to generate a concert follow-up, Lifelines Live, the next year.
 In 1998, they carried the same all-star singalong concept a step further, in a slightly different direction, with Around the Campfire, and in 1999, Warner Bros. issued its second PP&M best-of compilation, Songs of Conscience & Concern.
 In 2004, Travers was diagnosed with leukemia and eventually underwent a bone-marrow transplant, but the trio resumed performing by the following year.
 Successive tours followed during the 2000s until news appeared in 2009 that Travers' leukemia had re-emerged.
-She began chemotherapy, but died of complications on September 16th of that year.
-Yarrow and Stookey, as a tribute to Travers, turned next to a project the trio had been discussing before her death -- adding fresh symphonic orchestrations to live tracks of the group from several 1980s and '90s concerts.
-The resulting album, The Prague Sessions, appeared early in 2010. ~ Bruce Eder, Rovi
+She began chemotherapy, but died of complications on September 16 of that year.
+Yarrow and Stookey, as a tribute to Travers, turned next to a project the trio had been discussing before her death -- adding fresh symphonic orchestrations to live tracks of the group from several '80s and '90s concerts.
+The resulting album, The Prague Sessions, appeared early in 2010.
+Peter Yarrow died after a four-year struggle with bladder cancer on January 7, 2025; he was 86. ~ Bruce Eder, Rovi

 Total plays